-The FSC Hedgerows guide features beautiful colour paintings of the common woody plants, wild flowers, birds, mammals and invertebrates that live in the British hedgerow.
+The FSC Hedgerows guide features beautiful colour paintings of the wildlife of the British hedgerow, from woody plants and wild flowers to birds, mammals and invertebrates.

-Text on the reverse side covers the importance of hedgerows to the landscape and to plants and animals, plus the management of hedges for wildlife.
+Accompanying text discusses the importance of hedgerows to the landscape and to plants and animals, as well as how to manage hedges for wildlife.

 The Hedgerows guide was produced in partnership with OMSCo (The Organic Milk Suppliers Co-operative).